Three years full-time.

 Fees and finance

-Applications for the September 2016 intake are now closed.
-The next available intake will be September 2017, (applications open on UCAS from September 2016)
+The next available intake will be September 2017 and applications are now open on UCAS

 Access to Higher Education Diploma – a minimum of 30 Level 3 credits at merit grade or above.